trigram-mrp/fractureiser/docs/users.md

 Upon doing so, if applicable, check your `systemctl` for any changes you may not recognize.
 Afterwards, follow onto the next section of this page that is relevant to you.

-## MacOS Information

-The malware does not seem to affect MacOS, so you should be fine. *Recheck this doc in the future if this changes*

 ### Scripts

 *If you don't know how to run a PowerShell or Bash script, these are not for you.*